vulkano-rs/vulkano-www/content/guide-descriptor-sets.md

 let set = set_builder.build().unwrap();
 ```

 In order to create a descriptor set, you'll need to know the layout that it is targeting.
-We do this by
+We do this by using the "Pipeline" trait
-calling `.layout()` on our pipeline to obtain the pipeline's layout.
+and calling `.layout()` on our pipeline to obtain the pipeline's layout.
 Next we'll fetch the layout
 specific to the pass that we want to target by using `.descriptor_set_layouts().get(0)` where zero indicates the
 first index of the pass that we are targeting.